idleberg/Bootstrap-Listr/README.md

 ### Viewer

-To load images, videos and audio into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
+To load images, videos, audio and source code into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
 The required Bootstrap JavaScript library will be added to your page automatically.

+#### Syntax Highlighter

+Source code in the viewer modal can make use of [highlight.js](http://highlightjs.org/).
+To enable it, simply [provide sources](http://cdnjs.com/libraries/highlight.js/) for the JavaScript and style-sheets.
+Due to performance concerns when applied on huge files, the highlighter will only apply once the button at the bottom of the viewer modal is pressed.

 ### Libraries & Style-sheets